andrewgreen76/flygreen/README.md

 __________________________________________________________________________
 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:

-- MCU vs. SoC vs. MPU for gaming
 - LCD and LED screen technology for gaming
 - automotive testing tools (oscilloscopes, network analyzers, CAN, CANape, etc.)
+- C programming - revisiting :
+  - malloc(), free(), malloc() in getline(), malloc() vs. getline()
+  - getline() instead of scanf()
+  - passing by pointer instead of passing by reference
+  - returning -1
+  - structs and typedef
+  - header-source compilation logic (in GCC)
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________